lyzhx07/DogBreedIdentification/README.md

 ## Pathways
 To accomplish the classification of dog breeds, we came up with three different pathways.
-1. crop body & classification
+1. Crop body & classification
-2. facial key point detection & calculate and crop facial region & classification
+2. Facial key point detection & calculate and crop facial region & classification
-3. crop face & classification ~~FIRST, WE WILL TRY THIS ONE~~
+3. Crop face & classification **~~FIRST, WE WILL TRY THIS ONE~~**
 4. Use pre-trained model to mark the region of the dog, crop down the region, put it on a black canvas, then do the claasification **NOW LETS TRY THIS ONE**

 ##									WORKING PROCEDURE
 |FROM						|USE 						|GET 						|
 |---------------------------|---------------------------|---------------------------|
 |~~Original pics~~			|~~Manually label~~			|~~600 labeled data~~		|